bitrise-io/devcenter/_articles/en/deploy/deploy-apps-to-deploygate-from-bitrise.md

 ![Automated app distribution workflow](/img/tutorials/deploy/deploygate/flow.png)

-# Upload your app to DeployGate via Bitrise
+## Uploading your app to DeployGate via Bitrise

 To upload your app to DeployGate, add `DeployGate Upload` step to your bitrise workflow.